ExtensityAI/symbolicai/README.md

 You can solve many more problems with our Symbolic API.
 We are looking forward to see what you will build with it.
 Keep us posted on our shared community space on [Discord: AI Is All You Need / SymbolicAI](https://discord.gg/QYMNnh9ra8).

+### Community demos

+We are listing all your cool demos and tools that you build with our framework.
+If you want to add your project just PM on Twitter at [@SymbolicAPI](https://twitter.com/SymbolicAPI) or via [Discord](https://discord.gg/QYMNnh9ra8).

 ## 🤷‍♂️ Why SymbolicAI?